digistackops-python-org/Python-3-tier-UMS-Local/setup.md

 Create the .env file and fill it with the DB instance's Private IP and credentials.

-Install dependencies: pip install -r requirements.txt.
+Install dependencies: .

-Run the app using a production server like Gunicorn: gunicorn --bind 0.0.0.0:5000 app:app.
+Run the app using a production server like Gunicorn: .

 ```